top of page

 Further operatic engagements include Hansel Hansel and Gretel (English National Opera/Regent’s Park Open Air Theatre), Angelina La Cenerentola (West Green House Opera), Rosina The Barber of Seville (Welsh National Opera)‚ Dorabella Cosi fan Tutte (Northern Ireland Opera)‚ Tisbe La Cenerentola (Welsh National Opera and Opera Holland Park)‚ Mrs Noye Noye’s Fludde (Nevill Holt)‚ Isolier Le Comte Ory (Chelsea Opera Group and Dorset Opera)‚ Apprentice Die Meistersinger von Nürnberg (Glyndebourne Festival)‚ Orfeo Orfeo ed Euridice‚ Penelope Il ritorno d’Ulisse in Patria (RNCM) and Fidalma The Secret Marriage(British Youth Opera).

-In 2019 Heather performed in Russia with alumni of the National Opera Studio as part of the UK-Russia Year of Music.
 Further performances on the concert platform include a recital for the Piano & Music Festival (Huddersfield) and flashmob style recitals for the Leeds Lieder Festival in venues around the city centre.
 Heather has also performed as a finalist in the Maureen Lehane Singing Competition at the Wigmore Hall and is a Samling Scholar.

 Alongside her busy performing career Heather is passionate about music in the community, in particular working with parents and children.

 Further skills include delivering music workshops in schools, nurturing new talent and creating space for children to learn music in a fun and accessible environment.
-Heather also provides one to one tuition both privately and in schools.
+She is a trained ballet and ballroom dancer having trained from a very young age.

 Heather has been generously supported by Mr and Mrs Goddard and Mr and Mrs Blumer.
 She is also a recipient of the The Sybil Tutton Award and the Richard Angas Memorial Award.